 The COVID-19 pandemic compounded uncertainty created by local and world events, such as severe weather, economic uncertainty, and civil unrest, altering consumers’ attitudes, perceptions, and behaviors across all product and service categories.
-To help our agents and brokers succeed in this new environment, we wanted to understand the consumer mindset of successful families and individuals.
+To help our agents and brokers succeed in this environment, we sought to understand the new consumer mindset of successful families and individuals.
 Dive in to learn more about our research findings, insights into what clients are really thinking, and strategies to help meet their evolving needs.

 As a premium insurer and a leader in the industry, Chubb continues to provide the latest insights and tools to our independent agents and brokers, helping them serve their clients better and grow in our changing world.
 Learn more about our research on how the pandemic and other recent events have affected successful families and individuals and their feelings about risk.

 Vulnerable and anxious as a result of the pandemic, social unrest, severe weather, and other recent events.

 That the insurance they purchase is not just a transaction anymore, but a part of their overall financial wellbeing in a world that has become increasingly precarious.

 Stressed, because the purchase of a home, auto, or other high-dollar asset for which insurance is needed is a stressful event in itself — one that compounds the fear they already feel.

-A need for stability as an antidote to the emotions associated with the pandemic and the desire to make sure they get the “right” insurance.
+A need for stability as an antidote to the emotions associated with pandemic and other events and a desire to make sure they get the “right” insurance.

 Agents and brokers who can recognize the client's emotional needs in the insurance-buying process will be able to establish a level of trust, which is the foundation for client loyalty and referrals.